BPLIM/Workshops/Data/HCRC/readme.md

 This folder contains Data Manuals and supporting documentation for the Harmonized Central Credit Register (HCRC) database.
 The HCRC aims to create compatible time series between the Old CRC and the New CRC by selecting a set of relevant variables and implementing harmonization measures.

-The database covers the period from 2009 and consists of information aggregated at the firm and firm-bank levels.
-Data constructed at the exposure level, mimicking the data structure of the Old CRC, is only available to internal researchers.
+The database covers the period from 2009 and includes information aggregated at the firm and bank-firm levels.
+Data constructed at the exposure level, mimicking the structure of the Old CRC, is only available to internal researchers.